kylephillips/favorites/readme.txt

 == Changelog ==

+= 2.3.1 =
+* Bug Fix: Fixes issue where only one custom field was being output when multiple were specified in the custom list html.

 = 2.3.0 =
 * Security Update: Removes ability for users to manipulate favorites belonging to other users.
 Thanks to Arne van Hoorn for uncovering this issue.